BOARD OF DIRECTORS

 Magee-Womens-Hospital of UPMC

-Dr. Simhan joined the Board of the National Perinatal Information Center/Quality Analytic Services in 2017.
+Dr. Simhan joined the Board of the National Perinatal Information Center in 2017.
 Dr. Simhan is Professor of Obstetrics, Gynecology, and Reproductive Sciences at the University of Pittsburgh School of Medicine, Chief of the Division of Maternal-Fetal Medicine and Executive Vice Chair for Obstetrical Services at Magee-Womens-Hospital of UPMC.
 He is Chief, Women's & Outpatient Telehealth Services for UPMC.
 Dr. Simhan completed his undergraduate studies and medical school at Boston University.
 Following completion of internship and residency in Obstetrics & Gynecology at the University of Pennsylvania, Dr. Simhan completed fellowship training in Maternal-Fetal Medicine and Reproductive Infectious Diseases and Immunology.
 He also received a Master of Science in Clinical Research from the University of Pittsburgh.

 Dr. Simhan is an experienced clinical and translational perinatal researcher, with focus on preterm birth and developmental programming.
 He was a member of the Institute of Medicine's Committee on "Preterm Birth: Causes, Consequences, and Prevention" and a co-author of the Committee's report.
 He is active in establishing and implementing obstetrical patient safety and health care quality efforts, including obstetrical crisis medical emergency teams and labor induction process improvement.
 These efforts have been acknowledged through receipt of the Fine Award for Health Care Quality Improvement from the Pittsburgh Regional Health Initiative and the Hospital Association of Pennsylvania, Achievement Award for Health Care Quality Improvement/Patient Safety.
 His clinical and translational efforts are directed towards the prediction and prevention of preterm birth, and understanding the factors during fetal development that predispose offspring to obesity, abnormal neurodevelopment, and disorders of aging.

-Mr. Smith joined the Board of the National Perinatal Information Center/Quality Analytic Services in 2017.
+Mr. Smith joined the Board of the National Perinatal Information Center in 2017.
 Mr. Smith is currently vice president of Risk Management Services for MedStar Health and the president of MedStar Health's captive insurance company, Greenspring Financial Insurance Limited, Inc. of Cayman.
 In this role at MedStar he is responsible for the design, implementation and administration of MedStar Health's broad and comprehensive risk management, self-insurance and commercial insurance programs.

 Prior to joining MedStar Health in 2001, Mr. Smith was the vice president and chief risk officer for UCSF-Stanford Health Care in San Francisco, California.
 There he designed and oversaw the insurance and self-insurance program established to meet the needs of a large complex integrated healthcare delivery system that included the academic and community healthcare programs of both Stanford University and the University of California Medical Center at San Francisco.